 Maternal health is an indicator of global health.
 A healthy mother can take on her educational responsibilities and fully participate in economic and social life.
 She is also an indisputable partner in all aspects of health.

 “The role of women as primary custodians of family health should be recognized and supported”

 Programme of Action, International Conference on Population and Development Cairo (1994)

 Too many mothers still die today in pregnancy.
 And even more remain handicapped after childbirth.
 The fundamental rights of mothers must be better respected.

-The family environment, the quality of care and interactions during pregnancy and the early years have a significant impact on the physical, cognitive and emotional development of the child - and on its future.
+Family environment and quality of care during pregnancy and the early years have a significant impact on the physical, cognitive and emotional development of the child - and on its future.